MrRen-sdhm/oil_robot/README.md

 - **oil_application**

-  It's a package which Used to implement some application functions of Oil manipulator.
+  It's a package which used to implement some application functions of Oil manipulator.

-  Function list：
+  ###### Function list：

-  ​	1.
-Bringup the Oil manipulator.
+  1. Bringup the Oil manipulator.

-  ​	2.
-Oil hand eye calibration by easy_handeye.
+2. Oil hand eye calibration by easy_handeye.

+- **lift_driver**

+  It's a package which used to control the lift.

+  ###### Function list：

+  1. Communicate with the lift through Ethernet and use Modbus-TCP protocol.
+  2. Provide ROS service to control the lift (Back home/ Move / Stop).
+  3. Provide ROS service to get current position of the lift.

+- **oil_filler_pose**

+  This package use Hough circle transformation and RANSACE algorithm to calculate the pose of the docking seat.
+It depends on Opencv3.0 and PCL1.8.1.

+ - **force_driver**

+   This is the force sensor driver package, which is written in python2.

+   ###### Function list：

+   1. Communicate with force sensor through Ethernet and use socket.
+   2. Publish 6-axis data collected by force sensor through ros message.

+- **qr_driver**

+  This is the QR code recognizer driver package, which is written in cpp.

+  ###### Function list：

+  1. Communicate with QR code recognizer through RS485.
+  2. Publish 3-axis data collected by QR code recognizer through ros message.

-#### Some commands to use the Oil manipulator：
+## Some commands to use the Oil manipulator

-1、Bringup the robot.
+1、Bringup the robot and hmi.

 ```bash
 # real robot